CWE-916: Use of Password Hash With Insufficient Computational Effort

-Given a hash, there is no known way of determining a password that produces this hash value, other than by guessing possible passwords ("one-way" hashing)
+Given a hash, there is no known way of determining an input (e.g., a password) that produces this hash value, other than by guessing possible inputs ("one-way" hashing)

 Relative to the number of all possible hashes that can be generated by the scheme, there is a low likelihood of producing the same hash for multiple different inputs ("collision resistance")